Gemino: Practical and Robust Neural Compression for Video Conferencing: Related Work

 \NewPara{Super-resolution.} Linear single-image super-resolution (SR) methods~\cite{bicubic, linear_interpolation} provide robust quality enhancements in various contexts.
 Neural SR methods have further enhanced the upsampling quality by learning better interpolation or in-painting methods~\cite{dong2014learning,esrgan,edsr,liang2021swinir}.
 Video SR methods~\cite{vespcn,vrt} build on image SR but further improve the reconstruction by exploiting redundant information in adjacent low-res video frames.
+Certain approaches like FAST~\cite{zhang2017fast} and Nemo~\cite{nemo} further optimize SR for video generation by performing SR only on ``anchor frames'' and generating the rest by upsampling motion vectors and residuals.
 For \vcing, domain-specific SR has also shown promising outcomes utilizing facial characteristics and training losses in their models~\cite{fsrnet,ma2020deep}.
 However, to the best of our knowledge, none of these prior methods study upsampling conditioned on a high-resolution image from the same context.
 Unlike pure SR methods, \TheSystem provides access to high-resolution reference frames and learns models that jointly in-paint and propagate high-frequency details from the reference frame.
 In recent work, SRVC~\cite{srvc} uses content-specific super-resolution to upsample a low-resolution video stream.
 Our approach is similar to SRVC in that it designs a model adapted to a specific person.
 However, to enable real-time encoding, \TheSystem only customizes the model once per person rather than continuously adapting it throughout the video.

 \NewPara{Neural Codecs.} The inability of traditional codecs to operate at extremely low bitrates for high-resolution videos has led researchers to consider neural approaches that reconstruct video from very compact representations.
 Neural codecs have been designed for video-streaming~\cite{srvc,nas,swift}, live-video~\cite{livenas}, and video \vcing~\cite{maxine,fbfom}.
 Swift~\cite{swift} learns to compress and decompress based on the residuals in a layered-encoding stack.
 Both NAS~\cite{nas} and LiveNAS~\cite{livenas} enhance video quality using one or more DNN models at either the client for video streaming, or the ingest server for live video.
 The models have knobs to control the compute overheads by using a smaller Deep Neural Network (DNN)~\cite{nas}, or by adjusting the number of epochs over which they are fine-tuned online~\cite{livenas}.
 All of these approaches have shown improvements in the \bpp consumption across a wide range of videos.